 Prior to working with Polaris Counseling, Amy has worked with people in a variety of environments.
 She worked in a hospital as a Medical Social Worker, assessing mental health needs for people in crisis.
 She also worked in a non-profit family counseling agency providing individual, couples and group therapy.
 In this agency, she co-led a group for men convicted of domestic violence and court mandated to therapy.
 Amy has also worked in schools with students and families to provide emotional support when needed, speak in classrooms on topics, such as, bullying, anger management, respectful communication and many other issues kids face today.
 Amy has worked with children, teenagers, families and couples in child welfare agencies to provide support in foster care, adoption, child abuse and neglect and trauma.
 In working with children and teens, Amy has learned the importance of working with both the parents and the family as a whole to assure positive changes are made and maintained moving forward.

-Amy graduated from Aurora University with a Masters degree in Social Work, with an emphasis on psychology and clinical therapy.
+Amy graduated from Aurora University with a Masters degree in Social Work, with an emphasis on psychology and clinical therapy, and is a Gottman Level 2 certified couples therapist.
 Amy feels very blessed to have a supportive husband, her own four beautiful children and two stepchildren, who all keep her entertained daily with their humor and vibrant personalities.
 The family also love playing and cuddling with their sweet Goldador (half Labrador/Half Golden Retriever), who will eventually be trained as a therapy dog.
 When not working, Amy can be found on soccer fields with three kids in club soccer or at a dance studio with her youngest daughter.
 She also loves the stage, whether it is acting or directing children in community theater or watching Broadway plays.
 Amy has found the stage to build people’s confidence, conquer fears and find their authentic selves.

 What people are saying about Amy: